ankurgollen/magento_web_automation/README.md

 ## Task 2: API Automaton with Postman

-For API Automation please find the exported POSTMAN collection under **Task2 files**.
+For API Automation please find the exported POSTMAN collection under **Task2 Postman files**.

 Two test cases for Create Pet POST request are failing as they are returning **200** whereas in Swagger it's mentioned they are supposed to return **405**.